Programs at OX

 • Artist Commissioning

-OX’s core programs commission artists from our SF communities, with a focus on paying living wages.
-OX commissions performers who might not otherwise fit neatly within genre, bringing Drag artists, writers, craftspeople and technicians together to make large scale works.
-Running in the Bay Area for over 15 years, WorkMORE! is our bi-annual commissioning platform that brings together artists in new, collaborative constellations for several month-long research and rehearsal periods.
+OX’s core programs commission artists from San Francisco communities, with a commitment to paying living wages.
+We support performers whose work does not fit neatly within established genres, bringing drag artists, writers, craftspeople, and technicians together to create large-scale productions.
+Operating in the Bay Area for over 15 years, WorkMORE! is our biannual commissioning platform, convening artists in new collaborative constellations for extended research and rehearsal periods.

 • Artist Development

-OX Invests heavily in artist development education and is proud to provide a platform for both early-career and more senior artists to advance their practice.
-OX shares its learnings from its ongoing presence the European Contemporary Dance scene, inviting artists to take part in our research-based practice for developing performance.
-OX also runs regular artist workshops that create opportunities for participants to learn about best practices, share ideas, and learn new technologies.
+OX invests heavily in artist development and education, providing a platform for both early-career and established artists to advance their practice.
+Drawing on our ongoing presence in the European contemporary dance scene, OX shares its learnings by inviting artists into a research-based approach to performance development.
+We also host regular artist workshops that create opportunities to exchange ideas, explore best practices, and engage with new technologies.

 • Community Engagement